gsoules/MkDocs/digital-archive/docs/superuser/web-host.md

 ### Upload the zip file

 -   Go to [cpanel] and choose `File Manager`
--   Navigate to the folder where a new folder should be created for the zip file contents
+-   Navigate *into* the folder where a new folder should be created for the zip file contents.
+    For example, if uploading an Omeka plugin, navigate into the `plugins` folder.
 -   Click `Upload` in the top menu
 -	Select or drag-in the zip file to begin uploading it
 -   Wait for the upload to complete.
 When complete, the progress bar will: